-One of the key characteristics of enzymes is their ability to lower the activation energy required for a reaction to occur.
+A defining feature of enzymes is their ability to reduce the activation energy needed for a chemical reaction to take place.
 Activation energy is the energy barrier that must be overcome for a chemical reaction to start.
 Enzymes facilitate this process by providing an alternative pathway with lower energy requirements, allowing reactions to proceed more rapidly.

 Enzymes are highly specific in their actions, meaning that each enzyme has a particular substrate or group of substrates it can bind to and catalyze.
-The region of the enzyme where the substrate binds is known as the active site.
+The specific area on an enzyme where the substrate attaches is called the active site.
 The interaction between the enzyme and its substrate is often described as a "lock and key" mechanism, where the substrate fits precisely into the active site of the enzyme.

 Enzyme activity can be influenced by various factors, including temperature, pH, substrate concentration, and the presence of inhibitors or activators.
 Each enzyme has an optimal range of conditions in which it functions most efficiently.

 Enzymes have diverse roles in living organisms, such as facilitating digestion, producing energy, synthesizing molecules, and removing waste products.
-Without enzymes, many essential biochemical reactions would occur too slowly to sustain life.
+In the absence of enzymes, numerous vital biochemical reactions would proceed too slowly to support life.

 Structure of Enzyme: